If you don't hear back after your interview right away, don't fret.

 When it comes to waiting after an interview, keep in mind that the hiring process is complicated and requires input and approval from many people prior to completion.
 If one person is away on vacation during the hiring period, they might have to wait for them to return before making the decision.
 Additionally, big projects could come up unexpectedly, requiring the hiring manager to shift their focus from the job interviews.
 Sometimes, hiring could also be put on hold for months due to budget cuts.
 This is why it's important to follow up instead of assuming that you're not good enough for the job.
 If you've followed up and not heard anything for weeks, then it's time to move on gracefully and explore other opportunities.

 Not hearing back from your job interviews?
-Let one of our TopInterview coaches help you out!
+Let one of our TopInterview coaches and career experts help you out!